nlp-stat-test/nlp-stat-test/readme.md

 # NLPStatTest

-## Todo
-* Finish readme
-* add requirements file
-* compile

 ## About

 This website is a demonstration of "NLPStatTest: A Toolkit for Comparing NLP System Performance", by Haotian Zhu, Denise Mak, Jesse Gioannini, and Fei Xia.
 Please see the `/doc` directory for the manual, and the demonstration paper, which contains a list of references.

-While statistical significance testing has been commonly used to compare NLP system performance, a small p-value alone is not sufficient because statistical significance is different from practical significance.
+While statistical significance testing has been commonly used to compare NLP system performance, a small *p*-value alone is not sufficient because statistical significance is different from practical significance.
 To measure practical significance, we recommend estimating and reporting of effect size.
 It is also necessary to conduct power analysis to ensure that the test corpus is large enough to achieve a desirable power level.
 We propose a three-stage procedure for comparing NLP system performance, and provide a toolkit, NLPStatTest, to automate the testing stage of the procedure.
 For future work, we will extend this work to hypothesis testing with multiple datasets or multiple metrics.

 ## Setup